 - Savings: $11,900+

-If you’re looking for peace of mind from travel delays, cancellations, theft or medical care, we personally use World Nomads.
+If you’re looking for peace of mind from travel delays, cancellations, theft or medical care, we personally use HeyMondo.
 It’s simple to buy with plans starting at around $50 USD.
+You can even save 5% on your policy by using our special Two Bad Tourists link here.
 The plan duration ranges from 1 week to one year and you can always renew your policy on the road if you’re a long-term traveler.
 You can buy and claim online, even after you’ve left home and it’s available to people from 140 countries.
 It’s designed for adventurous travelers with coverage for overseas medical, evacuation, baggage and a range of adventure sports and activities.

 Note: Some of these links are affiliates which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You’re not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!